+This is especially important in a competitive market, where leaders are doing all they can to attract and retain top talent.
 The challenge is figuring out how to draw out the best possible performance from your employees on a consistent basis.
+It’s in both the larger big-picture conversations and in the smaller moments:

-The above conversation – questions, answers and all – takes no more than a few minutes.
+The above conversation – questions, answers and all – cane take no more than a few minutes.
 Still, managers find it difficult to fit these short employee checkups into their schedule.

 But forgoing these quick chats can open the door for big performance problems.
 That keeps the employee, department and company from reaching their respective goals.